-The largest government grant received by NBC to support the capital programme is the Major Repairs Allowance (MRA), around £8m per year, provided for the express purpose of improving the condition of the Council's housing stock.
+The largest government grant received by NBC to support the capital programme in recent years has been the Major Repairs Allowance (MRA), around £8m per year, provided for the express purpose of improving the condition of the Council's housing stock.
+From April 2012 the HRA will become self-financing with the ending of the subsidy system.
+Whilst this will bring an end to the MRA, this will be replaced by revenue funding.
+The Council was successful in securing grant funding of nearly £50m over the next 3 years from central government to address Decent Homes backlogs.